snappyJack/snappyjack.github.io/_posts/2020-07-29-bamboobox house of force and unlink.md

 ---
 layout: post
-title: bamboobox house of force
+title: bamboobox house of force and unlink
-excerpt: "house of force"
+excerpt: "house of force and unlink"
 categories: [Writeup]
 comments: true
 ---